posgraph/coupe.repeated-cropping/README.md

 ## License ##

-This software is being made available for research purpose only.
-Check [LICENSE](LICENSE) file for details.
+This software is being made available under the terms in the [LICENSE](LICENSE) file.

+Exemptions to the licensing terms can be negotiated, please contact [Pohang University of Science and Technology](http://www.postech.ac.kr) for more information.

 If you use this code in a publication, please cite our paper.